selinaZitrone/R_AskQuestions/README.md

 experience more pleasant and productive.

 Please read the following guide to get an idea of how to trouble-shoot R problems and where and how to get the best help.
+Also have a look at the file `Example.R` from this repository.
+You can download this script and try it out yourself.

 ## 1\.
 Read the R documentation before you ask